Reverseflash2022/Online-Bookstore-System/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contact Details
-For further information or support, please contact [Okechukwu Uzukwu](mailto:ouzukwu@gmail.com).
+For further information or support, please contact [Admin](mailto:okuzukwu@gmail.com).